sakethsimhareddy/DSA/README.md

 ### Searching Algorithms

 - [Binary Search](./algorithms/searching/binary_search.py) - implementation of the binary search algorithm for searching a sorted array.
+- [linear Search](./algorithms/searching/linear_search.py) - implementation of the linar search algorithm for searching a  array.

 ### Graph Algorithms